Windows 11 shared audio update

 Why Microsoft used a fake airplane to test a Windows 11 feature

-Microsoft argues that it wanted to test Shared Audio in tight spaces where multiple people are sitting around, and there is potential background noise.
+Microsoft argues that it wanted to test Shared Audio in tight spaces where multiple people are sitting around and there is potential background noise.
+What could be better than an airplane cabin?

-Microsoft could have tested Shared Audio using only its own tools, but instead, it chose to build a mock airplane cabin to recreate a real-life scenario.
+Microsoft could have tested Shared Audio using only its own tools, but instead, it chose to build a mock airplane cabin to recreate a real-life scenario, and you can expect more of these in the near future.

 In March 2026, Microsoft responded to growing criticism of Windows with a new initiative called “K2,” which aims to improve the operating system by implementing feedback from consumers like you and me.